Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Initial Use Cases

 \subsection{Model 2: Scaling of Fractional Gas Mass}

 It is well established that lower mass groups do not contain baryons at the cosmic average $f_{\rm b}$ inside $R_{500}$ \citep{Eckert2021}, therefore Model 2 scales down the gas fraction to calibrate to group gas fractions observed by \citet{Akino2022}, while using the same profile shapes as clusters based on G19.
 Pressures are also scaled downward using the \citet{Arnaud2010} mass dependence.
 We name this the ``Cluster-Reduced'' model.
 Presuming that feedback ejects baryons and rearranges their profiles in lower mass halos, it may be considered physically improbable to expect profiles to maintain the same shape as clusters.
-In fact, $P$ and $n_\mathrm{e}$ profiles are observed to be flatter at lower masses where they are observable in the X-ray \citep{sun2009, sun2011, lovisari2015}.